Visual tour

 Tools

-There are several ways to interact with the graph.
-One way is using graph tools and Desktop comes bundled with two, Explore and Query.
-Explore and Query are used to visualize and query the graph and they are available in the Aura console as well as standalone tools (as Bloom and Browser, respectively).
-For more information about Explore and Query, see pages on Explore and Query.
+Desktop offers several ways to interact with the graph.
+One way is using graph tools and Desktop comes bundled with four, Import, Query, Explore, and Dashboards.
+Import lets you import local .CSV files.
+The same tool is also available in the Aura console but with many more file formats available for import.
+Query and Explore are used to visualize and query the graph and they are available in the Aura console as well as standalone tools (as Browser and Bloom, respectively).
+Dashboards is a tool for presenting graph data in a dashboard format and is also available in the Aura console.
+For more information about the tools, see pages on Import, Query, Explore, and Dashboards.

 The tools are available in the left-hand navigation.